Beware of spoilers, especially in the boss folders

 - Knife Nut: Her default weapon is a dagger.
 Unlike the other characters, though, she is limited to only using the dagger, and attempting to switch it with other weapons using shrines will result in death by cowardice.

-- One-Hit-Point Wonder: Aria only has half a heart, so any enemy can kill her with just one hit.
+- One-Hit Point Wonder: Aria only has half a heart, so any enemy can kill her with just one hit.
 Fortunately, she starts off with a potion that revives her when killed, so she has at least two chances to make it through the crypt.
-With the right equipment, note it's possible to get her up to a six hit point wonder.
+With the right equipment, note it's possible to get her up to an eight hit point wonder.

 Cadence's father, who went on an adventure two years ago and disappeared.
 Cadence later finds him alive in the crypt, but he's been put under a spell by the NecroDancer and doesn't recognize her.
 Dorian is unlocked after you defeat the Dead Ringer in Cadence's story.